allydunham/dnacomb/README.md

 ### Summary Counts

-Finally the summary counts TSV gives the count and proportion of reads from each combination status, as well as the count of reads that were filtered for each reason.
+The summary counts TSV gives the count and proportion of reads from each combination status, as well as the count of reads that were filtered for each reason.
 It contains the following columns:

 * `group` - The category group (all, unfiltered or filtered)